ajparsons/uk_postal_vote_form/README.md

 Code for http://postalvote.inkleby.com/

-Using OS Code Point Open + Democracy Club list of council ERO's creates a form that creates a printable PDF of a postal vote application form.
+Using OS Code Point Open + Democracy Club list of council ERO's this creates a form that makes a printable PDF of a postal vote application form.

 Tested on Django 1.8.5 and 1.11.
 Python 2/3 compatible.